-The application period for our January 2022 event is June 1 to July 31, 2021.
+The application period for our January 2022 event was June 1 to July 31, 2021.
 We do not accept late applications.
-You will benefit greatly by watching the videos and any other training we offer you before you submit your application.
+You will benefit greatly by watching the videos and any other training we offer you before you submit your application during any year.
 We want you to have a successful application.
-We get over 70 each year.
+We received 116 for the 2022 event!

 If speaking at a TEDx event is NOT on YOUR bucket list, don't apply.
 Also do not have your assistant or your publicist apply for you.
 We have very specific criteria you must meet when you apply, so it is in your best interest to wait until you have seen our videos on How to Apply.

 Tip: It will not help your chances to speak if you contact us in advance.
 If we happen to know you, that will not help your chances, either.